assimilation/assimilation-official/Dependencies.md

   - C libraries for the nanoprobe
   - The version of Neo4j docker container
 # Python Modules
-## For building the CMA Container
-The CMA's direct dependencies are in ```cma/min-requirements.txt```.
-Fully specified requirements are in ```cma/requirements.txt``` As an aside, it requires the libraries the nanoprobe is built with.
-Of special note is [ctypesgen](https://github.com/davidjamesca/ctypesgen), which is used to generate Python bindings for calling functions in the nanoprobe libraries.
 ## For building our Meson Container
 We use Meson and Ninja to build the nanoprobe.
 Towards this end, we create a meson docker container with everything we need.
 This is because we want to build a version of the nanoprobe which is usable everywhere.
 This mean building it in an old crufty version of CentOS